daler/GFFutils_old/README.rst

     # created above
     G = GFFutils.GFFDB('dm3.db')

-For performance, most of the :class:`GFFDB` class methods return iterators.
+For performance, most of the ``GFFDB`` class methods return iterators.
 In practice, you will need to either convert them to a list or iterate through them in a list comprehension or a for-loop.
 You can also grab the next item in an iterator with its ``.next()`` method.
 All four ways of